 As neurofeedback therapy grows in popularity, more people become interested in its benefits.
 The most attractive characteristics are the holistic, non-intrusive procedures and the minimal side effects.
 Moreover, it has become a practice implemented by doctors worldwide, and it is an appropriate alternative for treatment-resistant patients.

-Neurofeedback is an innovative practice with a promising future in the medical field.
+Neurofeedback is an innovative practice with ample clinical evidence of its efficacy and a promising future in the medical field.
 Here are some of the most significant benefits of Neurotherapy.

 What Is Neurofeedback?

 Neurofeedback, also called Neurotherapy, uses electroencephalography (EEG) to monitor brain activity and provide feedback through sounds and video images in real-time.
-Its focus is the central nervous system, and it works to enhance neurological regulation.
+The focus of neurofeedback treatment is the central nervous system, and it works to enhance neurological regulation.
+Neurofeedback therapy can be incredibly effective for a number of mental health disorders as diverse as post traumatic stress disorder, attention deficit hyperactivity disorder and obsessive compulsive disorder.
+It can even benefit patients suffering from traumatic brain injury.

-Anxiety is a prevalent mental health disorder that affects children and adults all over the globe.
-People with anxiety can experience chronic worrying, fearfulness, trouble relaxing, restlessness or feeling on edge, and irritability.
+Anxiety is a prevalent psychiatric disorders that affects children and adults all over the globe.
+People with anxiety disorders can experience chronic worrying, fearfulness, trouble relaxing, restlessness or feeling on edge, and irritability.
 When anxiety is severe, it can affect a person’s ability to manage their daily activities and relationships.

 Anxiety and restlessness can lead to fatigue and trouble maintaining focus or concentration.
 Soon, day-to-day tasks feel like burdens.
 Worrying makes it more difficult to sleep.